top of page

 Difficulties of self-practice

 • Not having enough space at home.
 The only space you really need is one where you can lay down your mat.
-You can also find a corner in your local gym/health centre to lay down your mat and practise.

 The guided self-practice classes are your chance to check in with your teacher and to bring your practice to a new level.

-You learn to manage distractions as there will be other students in the room with you practising their own sequences and managing their own distractions: a huge part of the practice is to learn to focus.
+In my guided self-practice classes, I provide personalised assistance.
+I offer new postures to work on when the time comes.
+I provide modifications, alternatives and options, and present new ways to use props in a particular posture or transitions.
+The student learns to manage distractions as there will be other students in the room practising their own sequences and managing their own distractions: a huge part of the practice is to learn to focus.

 You can ask me questions.